staskobzar/opensips-mi/README.md

 ```
 Parameters:

-*INTRFACE* - interface key.
+*INTRFACE* - interface name.
 One of the following:

 * :fifo
 * :datagram